-The school Emergency Response Team (ERT) is responsible for preparing, responding to, and recovering from an emergency, including:
+The Fortis Institute Emergency Response Team is responsible for preparing, responding to, and recovering from an emergency, including:

-- Ensuring that all elements of this Emergency Preparedness Plan are reviewed and updated as needed, but no less than annually. - Ensuring proper emergency communication. - Assigning roles and responsibilities to school individuals in the event of an emergency and conducting training for those individuals to perform those responsibilities. - Organizing practice emergencies to test the efficiency and appropriateness of the elements of this Emergency Preparedness Plan. - Acting as management during an emergency until normal operations have resumed; and communicating the situation to the corporate headquarters.
+- Ensuring that all elements of this Emergency Preparedness Plan are reviewed and updated as needed, but no less than annually. - Ensuring proper emergency communication. - Assigning roles and responsibilities to school individuals in the event of an emergency and conducting training for those individuals to perform those responsibilities. - Organizing practice emergencies to evaluate the efficiency and appropriateness of the elements of this Emergency Preparedness Plan. - Acting as management during an emergency until normal operations have resumed; and communicating the situation to the corporate headquarters.

-The Emergency Response Team shall include the Campus President and key Fortis College Management Team members and associated personnel from the following departments:
+The Emergency Response Team shall include the Campus President and key management team members and associated personnel from the following departments:

-- Administration: Campus President/All Department Directors/Business Office Manager - Academics: Director of Education/Director of Nursing/All Programs Directors/ Registrar/LRC Manager - Front Office: Administrative Assistant/Receptionist
+- Administration: Campus President/All Department Directors/Business Office Manager - Academics: Director of Education/All Programs Directors/Registrar - Front Office: Administrative Assistant